lubuntu-team/manual/source/3/3.2/3.2.3/brightness.rst

 How to Launch
 -------------
 To launch Brightness from the menu :menuselection:`Preferences --> LXQt settings --> Brightness`.
-Another way is to press the brightness icon on LXQt Configuration Center or run
+Another way is to press the Brightness icon on LXQt Configuration Center or run

 .. code::